-The cost of even a small repair to a car makes car insurance nice to have.
+The cost of even a small repair makes car insurance nice to have.
 When we start adding in the medical expenses that can go with a car accident, insurance becomes downright necessary.
-In many states, it’s even a legal requirement to have your car out on the road.
-But there a wide variety of options when it comes to insurance — there are actually seven different types of car insurance you can choose from in most cases — and it can be difficult to decide just what type of auto insurance is the best choice for you, your vehicle and your budget.
+In many states, insurance is even a legal requirement before you can drive your car out on the road.

 1. Liability Insurance